What is borderline personality disorder?

 BPD and relationships

 Difficulties in relationships are very common.
-If you have BPD, you might find it hard to make and keep a stable relationship.
+If you have BPD, you might find it hard to make and maintain stable relationships.

-You might feel anxious and needy, making dramatic gestures to feel reassured, like constantly texting someone or making threats about what you’ll do if they leave you.
-You may also feel smothered or controlled by others, making you reject or withdraw from them emotionally.
+You might feel anxious and the need to seek reassurance from your loved ones.
+Sometimes, you may also feel smothered or controlled by them, making you reject or withdraw from them emotionally.

-It’s quite common for these two states to lead to an ongoing cycle where you push people away and beg them to stay.
+These two states can lead to an ongoing cycle, causing you to push loved ones away away and then beg them to stay.

 What causes BPD?